avineeth/gyan/05_design_patterns.md

 ## Abstract Factory

+-Factory Pattern is one of the Creational Design Patterns.
+- It basically counts new operator as evil and is mostly used as a way to create objects.
+- You create a factory that is a place to create different objects which are somehow similar in features yet divided in categories.
+- Java core factory design pattern examples:
+  - ** Collection.iterator() **
+  - ** NumberFormat.getInstance()  **
+  - ** ResourceBundle.getBundle()  **
+  - ** EnumSet.of()  **

 ### Difference between AbstractFactory and Factory design patters are as follows:

 - Factory Method is used to create one product only but Abstract Factory is about creating families of related or dependent products.